CleverCloud/doc.clever-cloud.com/partials/language-specific-deploy/scala.md

 `CC_SBT_TARGET_DIR` must be set to the relative path of the module and `CC_SBT_TARGET_BIN` to the name of the binary to run.

-For instance, if you want to deploy a module named `service1` that produce a binary named "my-binary", you have to define the following variables in the application's [environment variables](#setting-up-environment-variables-on-clever-cloud).:
+For instance, if you want to deploy a module named `service1` that produce a binary named "my-binary", you have to define the following variables:
 ```
 SBT_DEPLOY_GOAL=service1/stage
 CC_SBT_TARGET_DIR=service1